-As the capital and largest city of the Czech Republic, Prague, “The City of a Hundred Spires”, offers a historically rich setting against an incredible background, making it a popular destination for expats.
-The land-locked capital is known for its mesmerising beauty and cultural offerings.
+As the capital and largest city of the Czech Republic, Prague, known as “The City of a Hundred Spires”, offers a historically rich setting against an incredible background, making it a popular destination for expats.
+The landlocked capital is known for its mesmerising beauty and cultural offerings.

-Home to approximately 1.3 million inhabitants, of which a significant proportion are foreigners – the majority being Ukrainian, Slovakian and Russian – the city is a blend of old and modern, reflected in the architecture, culture and the distinctive Bohemian flair present in Prague.
+Prague is home to approximately 1.3 million inhabitants, of which a significant proportion are foreigners – the majority being Ukrainian, Slovakian and Russian.
+The city is a blend of old and modern, reflected in the architecture, culture and the distinctive Bohemian flair present in Prague.

-Prague serves as the headquarters for many international companies, with the service industry playing a vital role in the economy.
-The most common sectors for expats to work in include financial services, education, information technologies, trade and hospitality.
+The city serves as the headquarters for many international companies, and Prague's service industry plays a vital role in the economy.
+The most common sectors for expats to work in include financial services, education, information technology, trade and hospitality.
 Salaries are competitive, and Prague boasts one of the lowest unemployment rates in Europe.